Pixel Repair

 • Clean the panel so dust and smudges are not misidentified as pixel defects.

-• Confirm the defect is colored (stuck/hot), not always black (dead).
+• Confirm the defect is colored or bright, not always black.

 • Disable sleep, screen saver, and interruption-heavy notifications.